deekret/mads-simulation/README.md

 # mads-simulation
- Simulation program for a tram line.
+Simulation Program for the tramline in Utrecht: Uithof - Centraal.